solvex-software/solvex-internal-documentation/docs/style-guide.md

 1. never pattern match over bool, instead use guards
 1. Never use if-this-then-else. instead use guards.
 1. Don't use don't care patterns if you can help it because you want to maintain exhaustiveness.
+1. Never use tuple or either, use ADT instead.
+1. always use records for product types